Obsidian-TTRPG-Community/13th-Age-SRD-Markdown/Compendium/13A/Classes/Monk.md

 *If you use* Greeting Fist *in a battle, you can’t use any other* Seven Deadly Secrets *talent that battle.*

-The first time you make a melee attack against each enemy during a battle (including the first mook of a mob), the target takes 1d8 extra damage on a hit.
+The first time you make a melee attack against each enemy during a battle (including the first mook of a mob), the target takes `dice: 1d8` extra damage on a hit.

-2nd level monk: 2d6 extra damage.
+2nd level monk: `dice: 2d6` extra damage.

 4th level monk: 2d8 extra damage.